When setting up your digital workplace, how can business leaders provide good employee experiences?

 There’s good digital employee experience.
 And then, there’s great digital employee experience.
 The former focuses on introducing tools and processes to assist employees, while the latter emphasises how these tools can be delivered in a more effective way.

 Intranets offer a range of key benefits in the workplace that assist with improving DEX.
-Moreover, intranet play a significant role in boosting employee experience in times of a crisis or large changes within the organisation.
+Moreover, intranet play a significant role in boosting employee experience in times of a crisis or large changes within the organisation, among other significant financial and business gains.

 How do intranets help build a great DEX?